anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 ```

 Preservation of query parameters is not a guaranteed feature of HTTP client and server libraries,
-whereas preservation of media types is common.
+whereas preservation of media types is.

 ### Referral Compatibility